-Some of the NSAID class of medicines are also available as creams, ointments, and gels (or even sprays) for applying on the skin over the involved joint.
-The drugs are taken up by the blood vessels of the skin and thereby entering the circulation to reach the affected site.
-They also have the advantage of avoiding the side effects seen in the Gut caused when given orally.
+The NSAID class of medicines are available as creams, ointments, and gels (or even sprays) for application on the skin over the involved joint.
+The drugs are taken up by the blood vessels of the skin and thereby enter the circulation to reach the affected site.
+They also have the advantage of avoiding the side effects seen in the gut caused when given orally.

 DIET IN ARTHRITIS

-The diet in Arthritis is based on two principles.
-The first being reducing inflammation, and the second being reducing or maintaining optimal weight, as increasing weight puts more pressure and wear-tear on the lower limb joints most affected by Osteoarthritis.
+The diet for arthritis is based on two principles.
+The first is reducing inflammation, and the second is reducing or maintaining optimal weight, as increasing weight puts more pressure and wear-tear on the lower limb joints most affected by osteoarthritis.

-Certain substances are known to be inflammatory triggers in sensitive individuals who should preferably avoid these to prevent worsening of Arthritis symptoms.
-(Gluten products, Aspartame-low calorie sweetener, and MSG– Mono Sodium Glutamate).
+Certain substances are known to be inflammatory triggers in sensitive individuals who should preferably avoid these to prevent the worsening of arthritis symptoms like gluten products, aspartame-low calorie sweetener, and MSG– Mono Sodium Glutamate.

 EXERCISE AND PHYSICAL ACTIVITY

 Regular exercise helps to strengthen the muscles of the joint, which reduces wear-tear, as well as strengthens bones.
 It acts as a stimulus for the production of cartilage and joint fluid.
 Regular exercise has a preventive role in the development of osteoarthritis.
 If arthritis (or spondylitis) has already set in, daily guided physical activity and exercise can help slow disease progression and improve everyday quality of life.